This post is also available in: Čeština

 Austria-Hungary together with its ally Germany identified the Eastern Front at Gorlice – Tarnów as the weakest point of the Russian advance and launched an offensive there.
 Having over 100,000 soldiers and large amounts of advanced artillery, they were better prepared and thus their victory was imminent.
 Still, it took 15 long days for Russia to start retreating.

 You can read all about the battle on Wikipedia here.
-Or, even better, visit Gorlice’s Museum (in Polish only), which has been cutely named the “Ignacy Łukasiewicz Polish Tourist Country Lovers’ Society” (PTTK).
+Or, even better, visit Gorlice’s Museum (in Polish only), which has been cutely named the “Ignacy Łukasiewicz Polish Tourist Country Lovers’ Society” (PTTK) on Wąska 7-9.
 The lady there knows everything!

 The battle of Gorlice eventually led to the restoration of Poland’s independence, supported by the alliance of the US, Britain and France.